Car scams: Buying new and used cars

 Try to negotiate a discount

-Also, be aware that new car prices are often inflated, so do your best to haggle the price down.
+Also, be aware that new car prices are often inflated, so do your best to haggle on price.
 If you can’t get any money knocked off, ask for a few extras to be thrown in instead, like some extra equipment or a servicing package.

-But always remember, if a deal sounds too good to be true, then it probably is.
+But always remember - if a deal sounds too good to be true, it probably is.

 Want to know more about getting a decent discount on your new or used car?
 Check out our car price negotiation tricks.